fkarg/fkarg.github.io/drafts/seven-habits.md

 - When we act, we can decide not just to _re_-act to something else.
 We can choose our response.
 Responsibility is the ability to respond, not just react to to external stimuli with a value-based choice or response
-- Difference in effectiveness is not 25% or 50%, more like 5000-plus percent,
-  particularly when you are smart, aware, or sensitive to others.
+- The difference in effectiveness (proactive vs not proactive) is not 25% or 50%, but more like 5000-plus percent, particularly when you are smart, aware, or sensitive to others
-- It takes initiative to take responsibility and start doing _most useful things_.
+- It takes initiative to take responsibility and start doing _most useful things_
 - Proactive people increase their circle of influence and reduce their circle of concern, for their difference to be as small as possible
 - Proactive people are successful, independent of their exact situation